jw0220/MovieTrackerProject/README.md

 - As a user, I want to be able to view all the movies/tv shows I have watched.
 - As a user, I want to be able to see statistics on my highest rated title, average rating, most watched genre, and total minutes watched of all the movies and tv shows combined.
+- As a user, I want to be able to save my movie list to file (if I so choose).
+- As a user, I want to be able to load my movie list from file (if I so choose).

 **References**
 - ui package inspired by TellerApp